Make. Build. Do.

 What do volunteers receive in exchange for their time and efforts?

-Volunteers receive a complimentary Full Conference Pass registration.
-Volunteers will also be provided with a complimentary t-shirt, which must be worn during their hours of service.
+Volunteers receive a complimentary full conference registration pass.
+If you are a presenter and a reviewer, you are eligibile to receive the maximum of one complimentary pass.
+Onsite volunteers will also be provided with a complimentary t-shirt, which must be worn during hours of service.

 The volunteer application process requires candidates to select dates/times that best fit their respective schedules.
 However, the conference team reserves the right to change assignment dates or times.